 Creating Horizons A Project for a Better Future

-Cuban Jewish Senior Center
+Cuban Jewish Senior Centre

-During the summer vacation ORT Cuba develops a special intergenerational summer program for children and teenagers, together with their grandparents.
+During the summer vacation ORT Cuba develops a special inter-generational summer program for children and teenagers, together with their grandparents.

 Vocational computer training

-In 2012, ORT Cuba opened a new computer classroom in the Joshua White Community Center in Arroyo - the most socially and economically needy municipality of Havana.
+In 2012, ORT Cuba opened a new computer classroom in the Joshua White Community Centre in Arroyo - the most socially and economically needy municipality of Havana.
 250 students at a time can enrol on a three-month training course which covers the following topics: